Georgian Opposition Calls For Snap Polls After PM Resigns - UrduPoint

 Giorgi Gakharia, a 45-year-old with the ruling Georgian Dream party who was prime minister since 2019, said he was stepping down because of disagreement in the government over enforcing a court order to arrest Nika Melia.

-At a news conference on Thursday, Georgian Dream chairman Irakli Kobakhidze said the party leadership decided to nominate Defence Minister and former PM Irakli Garibashvili to take over as prime minister.
+On Thursday afternoon, the ruling party announced it will nominate Defence Minister and former PM Irakli Garibashvili to take over as premier.

 Speaking to journalists outside his party's headquarters, Melia ridiculed Garibashvili's candidature as "comical," saying his appointment "means Georgian Dream is over and snap polls are imminent".